Home delivery for prescription stimulant medication—yes, stimulants. If you haven’t tried it, maybe it’s time to investigate.

 So, even if you’re super organized and plan diligently each month to procure your script from the doctor and take it to the pharmacy, there are gaps.

-And if you’re not super-organized and planning diligently?
+What if you’re not…ahem… super-organized and planning diligently?
 There are huge gaps.
 It’s in those gaps that life can steadily spin out of control.
 You might not even realize what is the problem.
 In fact, weeks might go by while you keep thinking…why have things gotten so hard.

 Again, much will depend on the parameters of your health insurance plan.
 Employer-provided policies are decided by the employer.
-So, it’s not as if all Blue Cross policies are alike; there are huge variations.
+So, it’s not as if, for example, all Blue Cross policies are alike; there are huge variations.

 ExpressScripts spokesperson Luddy kindly answered my questions on this topic: